 After the MIT screening, I felt the event itself and the critical response in the press would provide some exposure and credibility in order to bolster my second attempt at contacting Portman’s agent, which I planned to do as soon as I got back to Paris.
 But before flying home, I headed south to New York and visited an old friend of mine from my days at the EICAR film school, a Brit called Oli, who was now a fashion photographer in Brooklyn.
-As we sat in a diner one morning, he asked me what the next step was for my film: I vaguely confessed I was trying to contact “some famous actresses” to redo the narration, and when he asked who, I hesitated.
-I didn’t want him to try and talk some sense into me.
-But I also didn’t want to be ashamed of my goal either, so I replied as though it was nothing: “Natalie Portman.”
-I expected him to frown reluctantly but he just continued munching on his hash browns, so I rolled out the compulsory caveats: “I know it won’t be easy, I already reached out to her French agent but - ” At which point he interrupted me and said:
+As we sat in a diner one morning, he asked me what the next step was for my film: I vaguely confessed, as though it was nothing: “Natalie Portman.”
+I expected him to frown reluctantly and talk me out of it but he just continued munching on his hash browns, so I rolled out the compulsory caveats: “I know it won’t be easy, I already reached out to her French agent but - ” At which point he interrupted me and said:

 “I can get you to her.”

-He let that matter-of-fact cliffhanger sit there while he slurped down his coffee then went on to explain that one of his friends (let’s call him Terry) regularly worked with Benjmain Millepied – Natalie Portman’s husband – and without further ado, he pulled his phone out and called him.
+He just matter-of-fact left that hang there while he slurped down his coffee then went on to explain that one of his friends (let’s call him Terry) regularly worked with Benjamin Millepied – Natalie Portman’s husband – and without further ado, he pulled his phone out and called him.
 Terry asked me to send him the private “Portman web-page” I'd designed and promised he’d forward it to Benjamin.
 And just like that, a few days later, I left Brooklyn with high hopes.

 Back in Paris, I postponed writing back to Portman’s agent until the Millepied avenue ran its course.
 And for the first few days, I impatiently waited for my phone to ding.
 Would Terry e-mail me with the news?
 Would Benjamin Mellepied contact me to ask for more details?
 Would Natalie Portman herself call me after viewing the project?